finos/common-domain-model/documentation/source/documentation.rst

  .. code-block:: Java

-  isEvent PartialTermination <"The qualification of a partial termination event.">
+  isEvent PartialTermination <"The qualification of a full termination event from the fact that (i) the only primitive is the quantityChange, (ii) the intent is a full termination when such intent is specified, the (iii) the quantity associated with the contract decreases, and (iv) there is an actual remaining quantity.">
-    Event -> primitive -> quantityChange exists
+	   if Event -> intent exists
+	   then
-    and Event -> intent = IntentEnum.partialTermination
+		   Event -> intent = IntentEnum.partialTermination
+		   and Event -> primitive -> quantityChange only exists else
-    and NotionalAmount_Decrease, NotionalAmount_Remaining apply
+		   Event -> primitive -> quantityChange only exists and NotionalAmount_Decrease, NotionalAmount_Remaining apply

 A further example would be the need for disambiguation between a **portfolio rebalancing event** and an **asset servicing event** as applying to a total return swap.